-- $\bullet$ Given a binary tree with N stages. - Each arc is either free or is blocked (crossed out in the figure). - Problem: Find a free path from the root to the leaves (such as the one shown with thick lines). - Base heuristic (greedy): Follow the right branch if free; else follow the left branch if free. - For large N and given prob. of free branch: the rollout algorithm requires O(N) times more computation, but has O(N) times larger prob. of finding a free path than the greedy algorithm.
+- Given a binary tree with N stages. - Each arc is either free or is blocked (crossed out in the figure). - Problem: Find a free path from the root to the leaves (such as the one shown with thick lines). - Base heuristic (greedy): Follow the right branch if free; else follow the left branch if free. - This is a rare rollout instance that admits a detailed analysis. - For large N and given prob. of free branch: the rollout algorithm requires O(N) times more computation, but has O(N) times larger prob. of finding a free path than the greedy algorithm.